sujit-molleti/rgb-matrix-board/README.md

 # RGB Sports Matrix

 RGB Sports Matrix is an ESP32-powered C++ project for rendering compact sports information on an RGB LED matrix.
-The current prototype renders a sample football scoreboard from JSON onto a 64x128 serpentine LED matrix using PlatformIO, Arduino, Adafruit NeoPixel, and ArduinoJson.
+Using PlatformIO, Arduino, Adafruit NeoPixel, and ArduinoJson to display information.

 The longer-term goal is to build a modular rendering pipeline capable of displaying live sports content from multiple leagues and providers while staying independent from any single sports API.

-The architecture emphasizes:

-- Separation of concerns.
-- Extensibility.
-- Testability.
-- Clear domain modeling.
-- API-independent rendering.

 ## Current Status